Open-Rights-Exchange/ore-bp-docs/bp-agreement.md

 I agree to process transactions on a FIFO best-effort basis and to honestly bill transactions for measured execution time.

-I {{producer}} understand that producing blocks on the ORE Blockchain will require running additional service components in the future, including but not limited to the Verifier service.

-I {{producer}} understand that Block Producers are required to roll-out new services (when released) within the timeline agreed to by a majority vote of the network.

 I {{producer}} agree not to manipulate the contents of blocks in order to derive profit from: the order in which transactions are included the hash of the block that is produced